armijnhemel/py3buddy/README.md

 # py3buddy

+**WARNING**: during a test of this project, our i-Buddy started to burn.
+Do not run this device unattended!

 Python 3 code to work with the iBuddy MSN figurine released under the MIT license.

 * py3buddy.py -- main file with class